skip to content

 00:56:38 - Anthony Campolo

-So there's the build commands, which is then doing another redwood command, which is yarn redwood deploy netlify.
-So the setup, deploy, set your project up.
-And then the.
-The deploy step is what the provider uses to then build your things.
-It needs to build both the website, the front end and put that in the dist folder.
-Then also has to build your functions into a lambda function.
-So that's the functions API, dist functions.
-And then that then gets exposed as the dot forward slash netlify functions index thing.
-I don't know how much you mess around with netlify functions.
-That's like the netlify functions naming Convention.
+So there's the build command, which is doing another Redwood command: yarn redwood deploy netlify.
+The setup deploy part sets your project up, and then the deploy step is what the provider uses to build your stuff.
+It needs to build both the website, the frontend, and put that in the dist folder.
+Then it also has to build your functions into a Lambda function, so that's the api/dist/functions part, and then that gets exposed as the /.netlify/functions/index thing.
+I don't know how much you mess around with Netlify Functions.
+That's the Netlify Functions naming convention.

 00:57:23 - Nick Taylor

-Yeah, yeah, no, that's.
-Yeah, we've been working on stuff with functions lately.
-Before we deploy this, I'm gonna go back into my terminal on the side.
-I'm gonna.
-I'm gonna add the environment variable to my netlify just so that we don't end up with an error over there.
-So just give me a second there.
+Yeah, yeah, we've been working on stuff with functions lately.
+Before we deploy this, I'm gonna go back into my terminal on the side and add the environment variable to my Netlify site, just so that we don't end up with an error over there.
+So just give me a second.

 00:57:43 - Anthony Campolo

-Yeah, that.
-I usually do that through the dashboard, but it should, in theory also work through the cli.
+Yeah, I usually do that through the dashboard, but it should, in theory, also work through the CLI.

 00:57:48 - Nick Taylor